johnlttl/devsecops-cicd/README.md

     *	Under Lambda functions, enter the Lambda function S3 bucket name, filename, and the handler name.
     *	Under STG Elastic Beanstalk Environment and PRD Elastic Beanstalk Environment, enter the Elastic Beanstalk environment and application details for staging and production to which this pipeline deploys the application code.
     *	Under General, enter the email addresses to receive notifications for approvals and pipeline status changes.

-Note: The provided CloudFormation template in this blog is formatted for AWS GovCloud, if you are setting this up in standard region, you will have to adjust the partition name in the CloudFormation template.
-For example, change arn values from “arn:aws-us-gov” to “arn:aws”.

 ## License